afollestad/aesthetic/README.md

     .apply();
 ```

-By default, Aesthetic will automatically use light status bar mode (on Android Marshmallow and above)
+Aesthetic will automatically use light status bar mode (on Android Marshmallow and above)
 if your status bar color is light.
 You can modify this behavior:

 ```java